 WiGig transmits data wirelessly at 60 GHz, as opposed to Wi-Fi 6 and other "normal" versions of Wi-Fi that use 2.4 or 5GHz frequencies.

-The 60GHz frequency is used less than 2.4GHz and 5GHz, which means it can transfer more data at the same time.
-This translates into faster wireless transfer speeds .
-In short, you get faster Wi-Fi when you use WiGig.
+The frequency of 60GHz is less used than 2.4GHz and 5GHz, which means it can transfer more data at a time.
+This translates into faster wireless data transfer speeds.
+In short, you have faster Wi-Fi when using WiGig.

 The current version of WiGig is giving speeds around 5 Gbps, while the actual speeds of Wi-Fi 6 will probably be slightly more than 2 Gbps.
 The latest version of WiGig should be even faster at about 10 Gbps.